Residents of a Bridgeport SRO are told they have until the end of the day to get out

 Simon adds that Fitzmaurice told the court he can't maintain the property, "despite the foreclosure judge authorizing payment of fees to Mr. Fitzmaurice in excess of $10,000 as recently as June."
 (As part of the foreclosure process, the receiver is granted money to keep up the property.
 The funds come from tenants' rent or from the entity carrying out the foreclosure, in this case Monty Titling Trust 1.)

 Simon says that if Fitzmaurice wants to evict the tenants, he will have to convince an eviction judge that he has the right to do so.
-She notes that city law requires relocation assistance be paid to the tenants, and that Fitzmaurice "is either going to pay the relocation assistance or he is potentially attempting to avoid the law."
+She notes city law requires that relocation assistance be paid to the tenants, and that Fitzmaurice "is either going to pay the relocation assistance or he is potentially attempting to avoid the law."

 A few weeks ago, a tenant called the Metropolitan Tenants Organization hotline and asked for help avoiding eviction.
 Since then, the tenants' group, the Lawyers' Committee for Better Housing, and the nearby community group Pilsen Alliance have been in contact with city officials and have tried to organize tenants.